 The face of cybersecurity is changing.
 Cybercrime has become increasingly prevalent and sophisticated.
 Moreover, the stakes are higher as we live in a data-driven and connected age where big data and the Internet of Things (IoT) are increasingly leveraged across business functions and sectors.

 In essence, digital transformation is all about turning data into knowledge, insights, and actions for numerous purposes (remember DIKW).
-While with IoT, we’ve added ample opportunities to serve even more goals by adding data from ‘things’, at the same time, we’ve grown the attack surface and risks for cyberattacks.
+While with IoT, we’ve added ample opportunities to serve even more goals by adding data from ‘things’, at the same time, we’ve grown our digital footprint and thus the attack surface and risks for cyberattacks.
 Technologies such as cloud computing and various forms of artificial intelligence serve as enablers to better create value and transform.
 Yet, they as well pose challenges on a cybersecurity level.
 Moreover, some technologies are leveraged by cybercriminals to get better results.

 The increasing sophistication, importance and impact of cybercrime and data breaches